beeware/briefcase/docs/tutorials/tutorial-0-Linux.rst

     $ python setup.py linux

-to create the Linux Ubuntu app.
+to create the Linux app.

 Open the project
 -------------------------------